NetworkConfiguration/dhcpcd/BUILDING.md

 **mandatory**.
-If you choose not to run it, then you are responsible for setting up the needed mount points: `/dev`, `/proc`, `/sys`, `/run/udev`
+If you choose not to run it, then you are responsible for setting up the needed mount points: `/dev`, `/proc`, `/sys`, `/run/udev` as well as sorting out `/dev/log` if it points to something outside of `/dev`.